Blyth Bebside railway station: Reopening proposals

-The Department for Transport allocated an initial grant of £1.5 million towards the project costs in January 2020, which was supplemented by an allocation of £10 million of funds from Northumberland County Council the following month.
+The Department for Transport allocated an initial grant of £1.5 million towards the project's costs in January 2020, which was supplemented by an allocation of £10 million of funds from Northumberland County Council the following month.
 This funding enabled AECOM to begin detailed on-site ground investigation works in October 2020.
-The allocation of a further £34 million of UK Government funding for the project in January 2021 enables the necessary land to be purchased, detailed designs to be prepared and some early preparatory and site works to begin.
+The allocation of a further £34 million of UK Government funding for the project in January 2021 enables the necessary land to be purchased, detailed designs to be prepared, and some early preparatory and site works to begin.
 In January 2021, it was anticipated that the UK Government would fund the remainder of the project cost, estimated at £166 million as of January 2021, once the final phase of design works were completed.
-However, in April 2021, it was reported that government officials were seeking to reduce the cost of the project as part of the Department for Transport's Project SPEED initiative.
-It was reported that the cost-saving measures under consideration included dropping the proposed station at Bebside from initial project scope and cutting initial service frequencies from two to one trains per hour.
-Although Minister for Railways Chris Heaton-Harris later reiterated the UK Government's commitment to opening the new station at Bebside, it remains unclear whether other cost saving measures, such as reducing service frequencies, are being pursued.
+However, in April 2021, it was reported that government officials were seeking to reduce the cost of the project as part of the Department for Transport's Project Speed initiative.
+It was reported that the cost-saving measures under consideration included dropping the proposed station at Bebside from initial project scope and cutting initial service frequencies from two to one train per hour.
+Although Minister for Railways, Chris Heaton-Harris, later reiterated the UK Government's commitment to opening the new station at Bebside, it remained unclear whether other cost saving measures, such as reducing service frequencies, are being pursued.

 A planning application for the proposed new station at Bebside was submitted to Northumberland County Council on 5 March 2021.
-The submitted planning documents indicate that the station would be located approximately 200 m to the south of the original one, where the line passes through a cutting.
+The submitted planning documents indicate that the station would be located approximately 200 m to the south of the original, where the line passes through a cutting.
 The station will have entrances on both sides of the tracks and its two 100 m platforms will be accessed via lifts and stairs from a glass-sided footbridge.
-A 293 space car park will be provided adjacent to the western entrance while a new cycle path will be created to link the eastern entrance directly to Bebside and Blyth (crossing the A189 road via a new bridge).
+A 293-space car park would be provided, adjacent to the western entrance, while a new cycle path would be created to link the eastern entrance directly to Bebside and Blyth (crossing the A189 road via a new bridge).
+Planning permission was granted in early 2022.

-Northumberland County Council submitted a Transport and Works Act Order application to the Secretary of State for Transport Grant Shapps on 26 May 2021, under which they would be conferred certain additional powers deemed necessary for the new stations to be constructed and the line upgraded to carry regular passenger services.
+Northumberland County Council submitted a Transport and Works Act Order application to the Secretary of State for Transport, Grant Shapps, on 26 May 2021, under which they would be conferred certain additional powers deemed necessary for the new stations to be constructed and the line upgraded to carry regular passenger services.
 The application was approved in June 2022.
 The new Blyth Bebside station was constructed by the project's primary construction contractor, Morgan Sindall.

-The new station was not ready in time for the line opening in December 2024; in September 2025, it was announced that the station would open on 19 October 2025.
+The new station was not ready in time for the line's opening in December 2024; it finally opened on 19 October 2025.

 Services

-Weekday and Saturday daytime services operate half-hourly, with an hourly service during the evening and on Sundays; an end-to-end journey time between Newcastle and Ashington is around 35 minutes.
-All services are operated by Northern Trains.
+All services on the Northumberland Line are operated by Northern Trains.
+Daytime services operate half-hourly, with an hourly service during the evening and on Sundays.

+An end-to-end journey time between Newcastle and Ashington takes around 35 minutes.